Oberon00/cpptutorial/doc/proc/functions.rst

 on the input parameter ``n``, while the iterative implementation always uses the same amount of stack space, regardless of ``n``.
-Because the stack is usually limited too a far smaller size than the available RAM (e.g. just two Megabytes with the MSVC's default configuration), calling the recursive implementation of ``factorial`` with a too big number can lead to a :dfn:`stack overflow error`, that crashes the program [#factorialoverflow]_.
+Because the stack is usually limited too a far smaller size than the available RAM (e.g. just two Megabytes with MSVC's default configuration), calling the recursive implementation of ``factorial`` with a too big number can lead to a :dfn:`stack overflow error`, that crashes the program [#factorialoverflow]_.
 Additionally, all the pushing and popping also takes time and so the function is also slower than the iterative variant.

+.. note:: A clever compiler may be able to optimize simple recursions like the above in such a way that the generated machine does not contain recursion anymore and is equivalent to an iterative implementation.

 Of course, recursion also has advantages: For example, it is often closer to the mathematical definition of a function than a recursive implementation.
 For